 The transition from one stage in life to another is a powerful one.
 Needs change from preventing or planning pregnancy to learning what an always changing body is trying to accomplish this time.
 Your annual appointment can include:

 Evaluation of symptoms

-Evaluation of hormone status as it relates to age
+Evaluation of hormone status as it relates to age or gender identity

 Evaluation of family history

 Creation of your healthy treatment plan for the year, and in years to come: